seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part16-Building-PNL-Report.md

 ## Part 16: Building the Profit & Loss Report

-**Goal:** build the first real report — a Profit & Loss statement (also called an Income Statement) — computed entirely from journal_lines over a date range.
-This is where the discipline of always posting through postJournalEntry (Parts 10, 13, 14, 15) pays off visibly: the report requires almost no special-case logic, just correct aggregation.
+Goal of this part: build the first real report — a Profit & Loss statement (also called an Income Statement) — computed entirely from `journal_lines` over a date range.
+This is where the discipline of always posting through `postJournalEntry` (Parts 10, 13, 14, 15) pays off visibly: the report requires almost no special-case logic, just correct aggregation.

-**Prerequisite:** Parts 1-15 completed.
+Prerequisite: Parts 1-15 completed.

 ---